-If this makes attending the college of your dreams sound impossible, remember, the "sticker price" of tuition doesn't mean much if you plan to use financial aid to help pay for college.
-Many students owe far less than the total tuition after grants, scholarships, and tuition discounts are awarded.
-Plus, student loans can make the amount you do have to pay out of pocket feel more doable until you've finishing school and found a job.
+Remember, the displayed price of tuition does not always tell the full story.
+Many students find the actual cost of college is far less than the sticker price after grants, scholarships, and tuition discounts are awarded.
+Plus, student loans can make theprice of collegefeel more doable until you've finishing school and found a job.

-Cleveland Institute of Art is a private, nonprofit institution, so it has the same tuition for residents of Ohio as it does for residents from other states.
+Cleveland Institute of Art is a private, nonprofit institution, which means it has the same tuition for students from Ohio as it does for residents from other states.

 Cleveland Institute of Art has the same tuition for international students as for those from out of state.

 Students from outside of the U.S. usually do not qualify for for loans or grants from the U.S. government, but may be eligible for private or school-specific aid and scholarships.

 International students without financial need may be eligible for merit-based institutional scholarships.

 Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Cleveland Institute of Art.

 Board costs can depend on the numnber of meals you intend to eat on-campus

 The cost of books often surprises first-year college students.
 The actual cost of books and supplies depends on the courses you take and the textbooks, computer programs, or other materials are required..
 To save money, many students choose to use books from the library or buy books from students who have already taken the course.

 The majority of colleges also have fees to help cover the cost of facilties, like the computer labs and libraries, athletic facilities, and more.